Registration and Orientation

 New commuter student check-in – August 25, 2016

 Incoming freshmen are also required to attend a registration event to meet with their advisor and register for classes before the start of the school year.
 This year we are offering two Early Registration events – June 13, 2016 and July 11, 2016.
 Schedules for Early Registration will be available on approximately June 1, 2016.
 Students who cannot attend one of the Early Registration events will register for classes during R.O.A.R. in August.
 Also, be sure to take your Math Placement Test before your registration date (see below for details).

-To RSVP for these events, click below:
+To RSVP for registration, click below:

 Foreign Language Placement

 Brenau University students must meet a Liberal Education Modern Language requirement by demonstrating at least the high beginner level of language competency at the 102 level.
 If you feel you would be able to “exempt” or place beyond the 101 level of this requirement by virtue of prior language learning or heritage speaker skills, please carefully read over the Modern Language policy statements in the Brenau Catalog.
 To expedite your registration process, you are encouraged to make placement or exemption testing arrangement prior to your Registration date.

 Women’s College – First Year Seminar

 All Women’s College freshman students are required to take a First Year Seminar (FYS) course.
 This course is intended to create a sense of unity among the freshman class.
 FYS includes the Reacting to the Past game.
 More information is below.
 Please purchase and read the game booklet before orientation in August.

 Reacting to the Past is an award-winning series of immersive role-playing games that actively engage students in their own learning.
 Students assume the roles of historical characters and practice critical thinking, primary source analysis, and argument, both written and spoken.